Lee County Recovery

 - Continue praying for those in Lee County and for our response efforts.

 - Financial donations are the number one way you can help.
-Checks may be sent to the conference office with a notation of “Lee County tornadoes” in the memo line.
+See instructions above.

 - At this time, additional supplies are not needed.